topo-gps/ios-manual/en/routes/routes_synchronize_icloud.rst

    :width: 768px
    :alt: Routes and waypoints synchronize iCloud

-   *The saved routes screen on the iPad contains exactly the same routes as the iPhone due to iCloud synchronization.*
+   *The routes screen on the iPad contains exactly the same routes as the iPhone due to iCloud synchronization.*

 Percentage synchronized with iCloud